perturbo-code/perturbopy/docs/source/testsuite.rst

 Add new test
 ~~~~~~~~~~~~

-If you want to add new tests for existing epwan files, you need to provide the following information:
+If you want to add new tests for existing epr files, you need to provide the following information:

-1. Test folder in format `epwanN-test-name`, where `N` - number of corresponding epwan file.
+1. Test folder in format `eprN-test-name`, where `N` - number of corresponding epr file.
 This folder should be saved in the directory `tests_f90/tests_perturbo` and contain:

-* Link to the corresponding epwan file (all files are saved in the folder `/perturbopy/tests_f90/refs_perturbo/epwan_files`);
+* Link to the corresponding epr file (all files are saved in the folder `/perturbopy/tests_f90/refs_perturbo/epr_files`);
 * Input file `pert.in`;
 * All necessary computational files for this input;
 * File `pert_input.yml`, that has the following structure: